laurap-dev/gradebook-docs/features/reset-options.md

 ## Tips

 - **Your data is safe**: Resetting settings only affects your preferences—students, assignments, and grades are not changed
-- **Automation can be re-enabled**: After turning off auto features, you can set them up again through Import or Reports
+- **Automation can be re-enabled**: After turning off auto features, you can set them up again through Import or Reports (however you will need to do this manually for each GradeBook)

 ---